frconor-ebook/meditations/_posts/2025-03-04-contrition.md

 Where there is weakness, there\'s an abundance of grace to lift us up onto a new level.

 We can ask Our Lord for that grace to grow in our contrition, so that like the prodigal son we can say, "I am not worthy to be called your son.
 I have sinned against heaven and before you" in all sorts of ways.
 I have wasted my time.
 I have wasted your graces.
 I have wasted my talents.
-"Treat me as one of your hired servants" (cf. Luke 15:22).
+"Treat me as one of your hired servants" (*cf*.
+Luke 15:22).

 He does not demand anything.
 He does not enter into a negotiation with his father.
 It is total humility.
 I am not worthy of anything.
 And the father is so great; he restores him to his original dignity.